 - If the domestic LLC received payments for interests from investors, those payments have been returned to those investors.

-Upon the effective date of the Certificate of Cancellation (Form LLC-4/7) or Short Form Certificate of Cancellation (Form LLC-4/8) by the Secretary of State, the Articles of Organization or Application for Registration of the LLC will be cancelled and the powers, rights and privileges of the LLC will stop in California.
+Upon the effective date of the Certificate of Cancellation (Form LLC-4/7) or Short Form Certificate of Cancellation (Form LLC-4/8) by the Secretary of State, the Articles of Organization or Application for Registration of the LLC will be canceled and the powers, rights, and privileges of the LLC will stop in California.

 Completed forms can be mailed to: